 VI.
 FINANCIAL PLAN SUMMARY.

-A. Financial Plan Assumptions and Debt Capacity Model.
+A. Financial Plan Assumptions and Revenue-Based Debt Capacity Model.

-Attached at Exhibit D is a summary of development assumptions, projected assessed valuation, description of revenue sources (including applicable mill levies and fees) and expenses for both operations and debt service, and an overall debt capacity model associated with projected future development of the Project.
-The model demonstrates that the District is capable of providing sufficient and economic service within the Project, and that the District has or will have the financial ability to discharge the District’s Debt on a reasonable basis.
-The financial model attached as Exhibit D is an example of the manner in which the District may finance the Public Improvements.
-The specific structure for financing the Public Improvements shall be determined in the discretion of the Board of Directors of the District, subject to the limitations set forth in this Service Plan.
+Attached at Exhibit C is a summary of development assumptions, projected assessed valuation, description of revenue sources (including applicable fees) and expenses, and an overall revenue-based debt capacity model associated with projected future development.
+The model demonstrates that the District is capable of providing sufficient and economic service, and that the District has or will have the financial ability to discharge the District’s indebtedness on a reasonable basis.
+The financial model attached as Exhibit C is an example of the manner in which the District may finance the Public Improvements.
+The specific structure for financing the Public Improvements shall be determined in the discretion of the Board of Directors of the District, subject to the limitations set forth in this Amended and Restated Service Plan.

 B. Maximum Authorized Debt.

-The District is authorized to issue Debt up to $______ million in principal amount.
-(Briefly justify the stated debt limit amount).
+The District is authorized to issue Debt up to $0.00.
+The District anticipates financing all public infrastructure through Revenue Obligations.

 C. Maximum Mill Levies.

 1. Maximum Debt Service Mill Levy.
-The Maximum Debt Service Mill Levy shall be fifty (50) Mills.
+The Maximum Debt Service Mill Levy shall be zero (0) Mills.
 All Debt issued by the District must be issued in compliance with the requirements of Section 32-1-1101, C.R.S. and all other requirements of State law.

 2. Maximum Operational Mill Levy.
-The Maximum Operational Mill Levy Cap shall be fifteen (15) mills.
+The Maximum Operational Mill Levy Cap shall be zero (0) Mills.

 3. Maximum Special Purpose Mill Levy Cap.
-The Maximum Special Purpose Mill Levy is __ (__) Mills.
+The Maximum Special Purpose Mill Levy is zero (0) Mills.

 4. Maximum Combined Mill Levy.
-The Maximum Combined Mill Levy is ___ Mills.
+The Maximum Combined Mill Levy is zero (0) Mills.

 D. Maximum Maturity Period For Debt.